 - In the late 1980s, Cajun dancing of Louisiana and east Texas slipped into and out of international folk dancing, largely through the efforts of Roy Hilburn.
 Roy taught Cajun around the country and introduced Austrian Zillertaler Ländler motifs to Louisiana Cajuns, inspiring an entire dance movement.

-- Contra dance, a living New England tradition preserved by Ralph Page and documented by Rickey Holden, developed outgrowths in the 1970s and metastasized in the 1990s as hundreds of choreographers, unconcerned with tradition, re-invented, borrowed from other cultures, devised on the dance floor, or designed on computers thousands of "traditional" dances to a variety of new tunes, e.g., Hills of Habersham.
+- Contra dance, a living New England tradition preserved by Ralph Page and documented by Rickey Holden, developed outgrowths in the 1970s and metastasized in the 1990s as hundreds of choreographers, unconcerned with tradition, re-invented, borrowed from other cultures, devised on the dance floor, or designed on computers thousands of "traditional" dances to a variety of new tunes, for example, Hills of Habersham.

 - In 1990, country-western line dancing consisted of the line dance version of the Texas folk dance Cotton-Eyed Joe followed by a line-dance Schottische.
 By 1993, the movement had mushroomed to dozens of dances, and by 1995, hundreds, mostly ignored by international folk dancers.

-International folk dancing always contained some contras and a few traditional squares and rounds, e.g., Grand Square and Salty Dog Rag.
+International folk dancing always contained some contras and a few traditional squares and rounds, for example, Grand Square and Salty Dog Rag.
 Dwindling folk dance populations in the 1990s, however, compelled even the most traditional folk dance groups to adopt newly-devised contra dances in hopes of imitating contra dance's popularity.
 Instead, they may have hastened their own demise due to "Shields' correlation:" Dance movements cease to grow when they become so complex that newcomers must take more than about six lessons.